Special Session Submission: CLOSED

 - A brief description (c.
 150 words) of the session: what it will cover; why you feel it's significant.

 - Other presenters name(s), affiliation(s), email address(es), and tentative session title(s).
-There is a limit of four (4) presenters per session.
+There is NOT a limit of presenters per session.

-- A response to whether you would like your special session to be considered for the February 2022 JAWRA Featured Collection.
+- Please indicate whether you would like your special session to be considered for the February 2022 JAWRA Featured Collection.

-If you should have any questions about special sessions, please contact Technical Program Co-Chair, Michael Campana (email@example.com
+If you should have any questions about special sessions, please contact Technical Program Co-Chairs, Michael Campana ([email protected]

 ) or Faith Sternlieb ([email protected]